General Outpatient Program

 General Outpatient (GOP)

-General Outpatient characterizes the step down from 4 nights a week in the IOP (e.g. Intensive Outpatient Program) down to what is deemed clinically adequate for the recovering person.
+General Outpatient characterizes the step down from 4 nights a week in the IOP (e.g., Intensive Outpatient Program) down to what is deemed clinically adequate for the recovering person.
 Research indicates that the proper recovery support is critical in sustaining sobriety, especially in the first year.
 To cut off necessary support too early in that first year often leads to relapses.
 As a result, it is common to step individuals down from 4 nights to 3 nights, and finally step down to 2 nights a week.
-Individuals continue to work with their individual therapist and substance abuse counselor during the course of their General Outpatient experience.
+Individuals continue to work with their individual therapist, medical team, and substance abuse counselor during their General Outpatient experience.

-As the person in recovery continues to build upon their recovery capital, recovery support derived from formal treatment decreases as they develop greater recovery and life skills.
-The developmental process of recovery is reflected in the recovering person building upon their social affiliations and community based recovery support.
-Additionally, the recovery person demonstrates they have identified and are actively pursuing life’s meanings in career, education, familial relationships and personal interest that they find meaningful.
+As the individual in recovery continues to build upon their recovery capital, recovery support derived from formal treatment decreases as they develop greater recovery and life skills.
+The developmental process of recovery is reflected in the individuals building upon their social affiliations and community-based recovery support.
+Additionally, the individual demonstrates they have identified and are actively pursuing life’s meanings in career, education, familial relationships, and personal interest that they find meaningful.

 The Phoenix Difference